1. Terms and Conditions

 - “Outage” means a NI Outage or PI Outage, as applicable.

-- “Scheduled Maintenance” means maintenance performed (a) in which Subscriber or Licensee is provided electronic notice at least 48 hours in advance if Subscriber or Licensee has enrolled in automatic notifications, and (b) a recurring weekly maintenance window pertaining to the “PI” every Sunday between 3:00 AM Pacific to 3:00 PM Pacific.
+- “Scheduled Maintenance” means maintenance performed (a) in which Customer is provided electronic notice at least 48 hours in advance if Customer has enrolled in automatic notifications, and (b) a recurring weekly maintenance window pertaining to the “PI” every Sunday between 3:00 AM Pacific to 3:00 PM Pacific.
 During this maintenance window the “PI” might be intermittently unavailable.

 2.2 CASB Solution Availability (Uptime)